kirakira-dev/NintendoClientsWiki/Sun-Server.md

 The sun server only has one function: providing the latest system update version.
 If the Switch detects that a system update is available, it downloads the system update from the [atumn server](Atumn-Server).

-The sun server takes JSON-encoded requests and respond with JSON-encoding.
 The sun server only accepts requests with a valid device certificate.

 * [Header](#headers)
 * [Methods](#methods)